isomerpages/ogp/_hack-for-public-good/Hack for Public Good 2022.md

 permalink: /hackathon/2022
 description: ""
 ---
-## Coming soon on 5 Jan 2022!
+## Hack for Public Good 2022 has officially launched!

+The month started with a series of online Learning Journeys with various government agencies to identify pain points and ideas for our projects, followed by a hybrid design thinking workshop and an idea pitching session.
+Next up, brainstorming and prototyping!

-Watch this space for more updates.
+### Watch this space for more updates or follow us on FB, IG, or LinkedIn .